 - Time required in giving testimony in court

-- Time away from office due to depositions or testimony
+- Time away from office and missed fees due to depositions or testimony

 - All attorney fees and costs incurred by the therapist as a result of the legal action